toverainc/willow-docs/docs/what-willow-is.md

 ### Audio on device

 We have built in success and error tones but we would like to include audio for basic error and status conditions on the device.
 This will depend on our default text to speech engine selection so we can ensure we provide a consistent voice user interface and experience.

-### Easy Start

-Docker, building, configuring, flashing, etc. is a pain.
-There are several approaches we plan to take to avoid this and ease the barrier to entry for users to get started.

-### Dynamic Configuration

-With something like a Willow Home Assistant or openHAB component and websocket support we can enable all kinds of interesting dynamic configuration updates and tighter overall configurations.

-### Over the Air Firmware Updates

-ESP IDF and ESP BOX has robust support for over the air firmware (OTA) updates.
-Down the road we will support them.

 ### Multiple Devices